NativeScript/summer-of-nativescript/july/lab-appbuilder.md

-# Summer of NativeScript: June Lab—Telerik AppBuilder
+# Summer of NativeScript: July Lab—Telerik AppBuilder

 ## What are you learning?